visualive/va-social-buzz/readme.md

 ## Changelog

 ### 1.1.8
-* Tested up to WordPress 4.7-RC1
+* Tested up to WordPress 4.7-RC1.
+* Tested to Twenty Seventeen.

 ### 1.1.7
 * [Developer's][Fix] Arguments to pass to the do_action was wrong.